• Skip to primary navigation

 Serving

-• Serve the soup ladles into warm bowls, garnished with spoonfuls of creme fraiche and the oil, if using.
+• Serve the soup ladles into warm bowls, garnished with spoonfuls of creme fraiche or olive oil, and any other garnishes.

 Notes